Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Modbury Heights has 101 active public transport stops.
-These are served by a mix of bus routes totalling 28.
-This network provides 2,324 weekly passenger trips.
+All of these are bus stops.
+They are served by 28 different routes that together provide 2,324 weekly passenger trips.

 Frequently Asked Questions - Transport